marcodelapierre/toy-acacia-nf/README.md

 ### Alternative configuration using Nextflow Secrets

-This alternate method makes us of [Nextflow Secrets](https://nextflow.io/docs/latest/secrets.html), a beta feature, instead of AWS Credentials.
+This alternate method makes us of [Nextflow Secrets](https://nextflow.io/docs/latest/secrets.html), a new feature.

 The configuration file requires: